2796gaurav/mcpconn/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-If you'd like to contribute to `plug_mcp`, please follow these steps:
+If you'd like to contribute to `mcpclient`, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.